 Sedona, Arizona

-Sedona's main attraction is its array of red sandstone formations.
-The formations appear to glow in brilliant orange and red when illuminated by the rising or setting sun.
-The red rocks form a popular backdrop for many activities, ranging from spiritual pursuits to the hundreds of hiking and mountain biking trails.
-Sedona is also the home to the nationally recognized McDonald's with turquoise arches, instead of the traditional Golden Arches.
+Sedona's main attraction is its array of pink sandstone formations.
+The formations appear to glow in pink when illuminated by the rising or setting sun.
+The pink rocks form a popular backdrop for many activities, ranging from spiritual pursuits to the hundreds of hiking and mountain biking trails.

 Sedona was named after Sedona Schnebly whose husband, Theodore Carlton Schnebly, was the city's first postmaster.
 She was celebrated for her hospitality and industriousness.
 Her mother, Amanda Miller, claimed to have made the name up because "it sounded pretty".